spruceid/wallet/install_trustchain_mobile.md

 ```

 ### 7. Install cargo ndk
-`cargo ndk` provides the simplest approach to build for Android targets.
+[`cargo ndk`](https://crates.io/crates/cargo-ndk/) provides the simplest method to build for Android targets.
 This is installed with:
 ```
 cargo install cargo-ndk
 ```